jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 _\-- The Thirty-Third Cloudruled Dialogue: The Warlords_

 There are eight major races in Conliah, each hailing from one of the eight provinces.
 There are also less numerous races across the provinces, who answer to the provincial government they hail from.
-Note that the majority of mortal races, including Dwarves and Elves, have similar lifespans not far exceeding 100 years.

 ### Humans

 ![Human portrait](HUMAN.png "Human portrait")

 *   **Physical Description:** Humans are highly varied in their physical appearance.
+*   **Lifespan:** Humans reach adulthood at 20 years, middle age at 40 years, elderhood at 60 years, and usually die by 80 years.
+They can live up to 110 years.
 *   **Homeland:** They hail from the temperate coast of Eastgardia, which has a variety of mountains, hills, forests, and wetlands.
 *   **Culture:** Human society is defined by pragmatism, diplomacy, and political aptitude.
 *   **Disposition:** As the ruling race of the Yargyez Empire, Humans seek to maintain its continuity in Conliah, restore its former glory, and broker agreement between the other provinces.